biobibibi/MultiMSIProcessor/README.md

 Welcome to the Mult-MSIProcessor page!

 As mass spectrometry imaging (MSI) has emerged as a revolutionary method for biomedical research, various MSI data processing applications have emerged but mining the underlying biological mechanisms remains a great challenge.
-Mult-MSIProcessor is an open-source and freely available C#-based program that could
+Mult-MSIProcessor[^1] is an open-source and freely available C#-based program that could
 * obtain the intensities of m/z in multiple MSI experiments without any format conversion and visualize the MSI data after finishing the data read-in process
 * m/z filtering:
   * intensities are mostly missing (> 90%)